Mo-Ashad/Portfolio/README.md

-And now i am learning Power BI today i enjioyed all day. today i was very sad i don't know why.but i don't know what's happening with me.
+And now i am learning Power BI today i enjioyed all day. today i was very sad i don't know why.but i don't know what's happening with me. today i weak up 6:30 and i was ready for college and went to college.